Campground Policies

 Generators

-In the past we have had issues with generators disrupting campers.
+3. In the past we have had issues with generators disrupting campers.
 If your generator is loud, please consider replacing it.
-We will communicate complaints with you if they occur.
+In the spirit of transparency, we will communicate complaints with you if they occur.

 Pets

-If you own a dog, you must fill out a Dog Registration form and return it to the store.
-Please clean up after them.
+4. If you own a dog, you must fill out a Dog Registration form and return it to the store.
+Please reach out to Park Staff if anything changes with your pet (e.g., new pet).
+Thank you.

 Firewood and campfires